chrisdone/website/hakyll/posts/clientside-programming-haskell.markdown

 [ReasonML](https://reasonml.github.io/), Elm,
 [OCaml](https://ocsigen.org/js_of_ocaml/3.1.0/manual/overview).

+As of today, I am personally still using PureScript with Halogen.

 [^1]: In retrospect, if it was marketed in the same way Elm was, and less "academic", it may have taken off.
 But it could just be that it arrived before anyone was ready to try alternative languages.
 Or